terraform-viettelidc/terraform-provider-vcloud/website/docs/r/vapp_static_routing.html.markdown

 ---
-layout: "vcd"
+layout: "vcloud"
 page_title: "Viettel IDC Cloud: vcloud_vapp_static_routing"
-sidebar_current: "docs-vcd-resource-vapp-static-routing"
+sidebar_current: "docs-vcloud-resource-vapp-static-routing"
 description: |-
   Provides a Viettel IDC Cloud vApp static routing resource.
 This can be used to create, modify, and delete static routing rules.
 ---

-# vcd\_vapp\_static\_routing
+# vcloud\_vapp\_static\_routing

 Provides a Viettel IDC Cloud vApp static routing resource.
-This can be used to create, modify, and delete static routing rules in a [vApp network](/providers/vmware/vcd/latest/docs/resources/vapp_network).
+This can be used to create, modify, and delete static routing rules in a [vApp network](/providers/vmware/vcloud/latest/docs/resources/vapp_network).

 ~> **Note:** Resource used for vApp network, not vApp Org network.